Charles ‘remains politically neutral’ despite reported comments on Rwanda policy

-He is said to have branded the decision to send migrants to the east African country ‘appalling’.
+Prince of Wales is said to have branded government’s decision to send migrants to east African country ‘appalling’

-The Times newspaper said a source had heard Charles express opposition to the policy several times in private, and that he was “more than disappointed” by it.
+A source heard Prince Charles express opposition to the policy several times in private, and that he was “more than disappointed” by it, according to The Times.

 The comments were reported after a High Court ruling paved the way for the first flight to the east African country to go ahead on Tuesday.